-You are not alone, in fact, in 2019 it is estimated that in Australia each year there are 145,000 new cancer diagnoses [Cancer Council, 2019] or 396 people [AIHW, 2019], who receive this news, just like you every single day!
+You are not alone, in fact, in 2021 it is estimated that in Australia each year there are 162,000 new cancer diagnoses or 440 people [AIHW, 2021], who receive this news, just like you every single day!

 That is a lot of confused people.
 You may be lucky and have friends or family members who are medical savvy.
-Maybe you don’t have family or friends that are feeling calm and confident they understand what is coming next.
+Maybe you don’t have family or friends that are feeling calm and confident and they also don’t understand what is coming next.

-If you just received your diagnosis you are most likely scared, confused, overwhelmed, and may feel helpless.
+If you just received your diagnosis you are most likely scared, confused, overwhelmed, and at times you may feel helpless.

 I have drawn a picture of the emotions that you may be feeling or thoughts that might be swirling around in your head.

 You may stay in denial when diagnosed, or you may feel motivated to improve your health, which is a positive reframe!

 Reframe YOUR Cancer Journey!

 Are you looking at all of the options that you can take to help yourself?

 Helping yourself usually starts with a ‘Google Search’.

 The responsibility for your health lies with YOU, not your doctor and certainly, not Google, which is actually good news for a change!